Summerville to see return of curbside metal, plastic and glass recycling in June

 "We're excited about this," said Garten-Schmidt.
 “Our plastics and glass will no longer be going into our landfills."

-The transition back to the system comes at a time when the town is witnessing continued growth in the area with new developments and businesses slowly popping up in the community.
+The transition back to the system comes at a time when the town is witnessing continued growth in the area, with new developments and businesses popping up in the community.

 “Dorchester County, as a whole, grows on average six people per day," said Michael Lisle, the town's economic development coordinator.